Silk Road — Ancient Trade Routes That Connected the East and West

 Remains of the Yang Pass or Yangguan Pass of Han Dynasty Along the Route, Photo by Sun Zhicheng.

-What Were Things Imported and Exported Through Silk Roads in History?
+Things Imported and Exported Through Silk Road in History

 Things that were imported to China through the Silk Road in history include Ferghana Horse, walnut, cucumber, garlic, celery, carrot, exotic spices, grape, watermelon, maize, pepper, potato, tomato, cotton, as well as religions like Buddhism, Nestorian Christian, and Islam.

-Things exported from China to the west include silk, porcelain, tea, handicrafts, and technics of casting iron, making paper, gunpowder, compass, and so on.
+Things exported from China to the West include silk, porcelain, tea, handicrafts, and techniques of casting iron, making paper, gunpowder, compass, and so on.

 Glass Cup of the Han Dynasty, Believed Was Imported Through Maritime Route — Hepu Museum (Photo by Dongmaiying)

-In Chinese history, different trade routes have their names based on the roads' destinations, directions, military or political purposes, etc.
+In Chinese history, various trade routes received their names based on the roads' destinations, directions, military or political purposes, etc.

-In 1877, German geologist Richthofen named the trade route networks on land the Silk Road, and later French scholar Chavannes called sea routes the Maritime Silk Road.
+In 1877, the German geologist Richthofen named the land trade route networks the Silk Road, and later, the French scholar Chavannes referred to sea routes as the Maritime Silk Road.

 Chang'an or Xi'an